victorcop/rock-paper-scissors/README.md

 ## Requirements

-- Python 3.7 or higher
+- Python 3.8 or higher
-- No runtime dependencies (uses only Python standard library)
+- questionary >= 2.0.0 (for interactive menu)

 ### Development Requirements